YOU'RE INVITED: The value in modern data center infrastructure

 Allen says the key to making sure that the infrastructure will scale is to correctly test the cabling when it is installed, making sure 100% field testing is carried out on all copper and fibre links.
 Careful attention must also be paid to the cleanliness of the fibre connectors, with reduced loss budgets and the cleanliness of the connectors being of paramount importance.

-Allen also affirms they’re seeing some big data centre players moving away from multimode fibre to an all single mode fibre install for the cabling.
+Allen also affirms they're seeing some big data center players moving away from multimode fibre to an all single mode fibre install for the cabling.

-“Hyperscale data centres are popping up more and more in many countries around the region and definitely top of rack and end of row architectures are dominating,” Allen says.
-“For Fluke Networks, it means we have to play closer attention to the instruments we build to test the physical layer - they have to be leading edge, to provide assurance that the applications will operate.”
+“Hyperscale data centers are popping up more and more in many countries around the region and definitely top of rack and end of row architectures are dominating,” Allen says.
+“For Fluke Networks, it means we have to play closer attention to the instruments we build to test the physical layer - they have to be leading edge, to provide assurance that the applications will operate.

 In regards to what is ahead, Allen sees a lot of development.

-Fluke Networks has an upcoming webinar (Maximise… Optimise… Protect… Realise the value in modern data centre infrastructure) targeted at consultants who design data centres, data centre operators who have to deal with the fibre every day, data centre technicians and data cabling installers, among others.
+Fluke Networks has an upcoming webinar (Maximise… Optimise… Protect… Realise the value in modern data center infrastructure) targeted at consultants who design data centers, data center operators who have to deal with the fibre every day, data center technicians and data cabling installers, among others.

-“The goal is to outline some trends in fibre optic cabling and the best practises that can be employed to test the infrastructure correctly to gain assurance that today’s and tomorrow’s applications will perform on your newly installed fibre optic cabling,” Allen says.
-“We run through the 6 steps that define best practise in fibre testing within a data centre today, including how to document correctly.”
+“The goal is to outline some trends in fibre optic cabling and the best practises that can be employed to test the infrastructure correctly to gain assurance that today's and tomorrow's applications will perform on your newly installed fibre optic cabling,” Allen says.
+“We run through the 6 steps that define best practise in fibre testing within a data center today, including how to document correctly.